austinwilcox/ansible/readme.md

 ## Getting Started

-Run `install-ansible.sh` which will ansible and the necessary software to run the playbooks.
+Run `install-ansible.sh` which will install all the necessary software to run the playbooks.

 ### Prerequisites